Tour’14 St.4: Kittel The Conqueror!

 Kittel waits, waits then goes – but Kristoff is strong and holds on as Kittel drives and Demare comes late but the Big German is too strong and it’s his third win.

 Kristoff batters his bars in second and Demare gets third – Sagan takes fourth and Coquard fifth.
+After the tour, the athletes looked forward to recovering back at the nights’ hotel, with some playing the eCheck Casino sites.

 As sprint stages go – not bad at all.